hack3rs.ca network-security

 1. Evergreen Core Pages vs Date-Based Posts

-Learning modules, threat pages, FAQs, and tool guides are intended to remain useful over time.
-They are updated when explanatory clarity, workflows, references, or defensive guidance can be improved.
+Learning modules, threat pages, FAQs, and tool guides are written to stay useful over time.
+They get updated when explanatory clarity, workflows, references, or defensive guidance can be improved — not on a fixed calendar.

-Blog posts are date-based by design and often tied to seasonal operational priorities.
-They are retained as published context but may be linked to newer evergreen pages if the topic expands.
+Blog posts are dated and often tied to a specific operational period or seasonal pattern.
+They stay published for historical context but may be linked to newer evergreen pages when the topic has grown.

-This split keeps the site useful for both current learning and historical operational context.
+That split keeps the site useful for both active learners and people researching how a topic evolved.

 2. What Triggers an Update

-For evergreen pages, focus on the concepts, workflows, and evidence patterns.
-For blog posts, use the publication date to understand seasonal framing and chronology.
+For evergreen pages, focus on the concepts, workflows, and evidence patterns — the fundamentals do not rotate quickly.
+For blog posts, use the publication date to understand the seasonal or operational framing.

-When planning production changes, always validate commands, versions, and vendor-specific behavior against official documentation and your environment.
+When planning production changes, always verify commands, versions, and vendor-specific behavior against current official documentation and your environment.
+Site content is a learning guide, not a runbook.

 maintenance-process-checklist

-• $Evergreen pages are updated for clarity and workflow improvements.
+• $Evergreen pages are updated for clarity, workflow improvements, and better linking.

-• $Blog posts preserve publication context and chronology.
+• $Blog posts preserve their original context and date.

-• $Internal links are improved as new related pages are added.
+• $Internal links are reviewed when related pages are added.

-• $Readers should validate environment-specific commands before use.
+• $Readers should validate environment-specific commands against current official docs.

 next-links